samirsahoo007/microservices/README.md

 SOAP can't use REST because it is a protocol
 REST can use SOAP web services because it is a concept and can use any protocol like HTTP, SOAP.

+* Building Microservices with Python

+Microservices should have some basic features:
+	Easy to start coding your logic, stop worrying about tools/patterns.

+	Documentation, an essential feature to share how your service it is going to work.
+In this case, Swagger works pretty well.

+	Serializing your input/output in a way shared among all applications.
+You need to chose a technology like Avro/Protobuf.
+This is mandatory to be sure all services are sharing the same entities.

 Create a Simple Serverless Microservice using Lambda and API Gateway
 =========================================================
 Ref: https://docs.aws.amazon.com/lambda/latest/dg/with-on-demand-https-example-configure-event-source_1.html